Capital Gains Tax

 You might have to pay Capital Gains Tax if you sell, give away or exchange an asset.

 This will be calculated on the increase in value from your purchase (or when you inherited).

 The legal term for the many ways you can cease to own an asset is 'dispose of' assets.
 (In some cases you may be treated as if you've disposed of an asset that you still own - for example, if you receive compensation for a damaged antique.)

 If the asset you inherited increases in value between the date of the deceased's death and the date you dispose of it, the increase is a 'capital gain'.
 See more on this in the section below, and in the guides on Capital Gains Tax.

-You usually won't have to pay Inheritance Tax on money, assets or property you inherit.
-Inheritance Tax generally comes out of the deceased's estate before the inheritance is passed on.
+If you are the beneficiary of a will you usually won't have to pay Inheritance Tax on money, assets or property you inherit.
+The Inheritance Tax generally comes out of the deceased's estate before the inheritance is passed on.
 You will usually only owe Inheritance Tax on a legacy if either of the following applies:

 • it says in the will that you should pay Inheritance Tax